 Decaf coffee is rich in antioxidants.
 Coffee has been fingered as a poor nutritional choice in the past, but studies show it is a rich source of antioxidants, and in some cases, it may well be the main source for individuals eating a typical Western diet.
 (4)

 These antioxidants reduce damage in the body resulting from the presence of free radicals; research shows antioxidants like those in coffee may help reduce the risk of developing a number of chronic diseases, including type 2 diabetes, cancer and heart disease.
 (7, 8)

 In addition to the antioxidants, expect coffee to deliver small amounts of these nutrients as well: potassium, magnesium, sodium, calcium and phosphorus.
 (9) If you’re drinking several cups of coffee daily, even the low amounts can add up quickly.

-There are many health benefits associated with coffee consumption, but studies don’t always analyze decaf coffee separately, so it can be difficult to make a distinction between the two when it comes to nutrition.
+Many studies into coffee consumption have found similar health benefits for regular coffee and decaf coffee.
+However, not all studies analyze decaf coffee separately, so it can be difficult to make a distinction between the two when it comes to nutrition.

-In addition, most research in this area has been observational in nature.
-This means any potential benefits cannot be proven to result from drinking coffee, but instead, are only associated with the habit.
+One caveat with research into coffee drinking is that most of it is observational in nature.
+This means any potential benefits cannot always be proven to result from drinking coffee, but instead, are only associated with the habit.

+Decaf coffee can reduce your risk for type two diabetes and protect the function of your liver.
 Both decaf and regular coffee appear to reduce the chances of developing type 2 diabetes, one of the most prevalent health issues in the modern world.
 In fact, each cup you drink could cut your risk by up to 7%.
-(10, 11)
+(10, 11).

 Cognitive function usually declines as we age, yet drinkers of both decaf and regular coffee fare better in keeping mental processes sharp than those who don’t.
 (14)